Collision (2013 film): Development

 Collision marks David Marconi's return to directing, twenty years after The Harvest.
 Brooklyn Decker and Gemma Arterton were considered for role of Taylor but lost out to Jaimie Alexander.

 Filming

 Filming started in February 2012 on location in Merzouga and Essaouira, Morocco and lasted a month and a half, with most of the shooting done in sequence.
-The film was shot mainly in English, however there is also a substantial amount of Arabic dialogue between Moussa Maaskri and Roschdy Zem's characters as well as a some French dialogue, involving Zem's, Marie-Josée Croze's and Carlos Leal's characters.
+The film was shot mainly in English, however there is also a substantial amount of Arabic dialogue between Moussa Maaskri and Roschdy Zem's characters as well as some French dialogue, involving Zem's, Marie-Josée Croze's and Carlos Leal's characters.
 The key car crash scene was filmed practically, without visual effects, using DSLR cameras in the cars.

 Soundtrack

 The soundtrack was composed by Richard Horowitz.

 The opening sequence tracks are sung by Sussan Deyhim.

 Release

 Initially set for November 2012, the film was eventually released in France on January 30, 2013 in 304 theaters, after a premiere on January 25 at the UGC Ciné-Cité Rosny outside of Paris, attended by Roschy Zem and Marie-Josée Croze.
 In Belgium the film was released a week later, on February 6, in 15 theaters.